 First-person narration is told from the point of view of the writer themselves, or the point of view of a character (usually the main character) in the story.
-It is usually easily identifiable through the use of first-person pronouns such as I, me, mine.
+It is usually easily identifiable through the use of first-person pronouns such as I, me, and mine.
 In fiction, first-person narration allows us direct insights into the thoughts and feelings of a character in the story.
-However, the first person point of view is popular in a wide range of nonfiction genres too, such as autobiography and reports.
+However, the first-person point of view is popular in a wide range of nonfiction genres too, such as autobiography and reports.

 Second Person Perspective